 During 2023, thanks to a third US CMS Software and Computing R&D for HL-LHC award, our postdoc Ruchi Chudasma, worked on end-to-end deep learning reconstruction, integration and benchmarking with heterogeneous computing using Fermilab and NERSC Perlmutter resources.
 She has successfully carried out the project and presented results at CHEP 2023.

-During 2020 – 2021, thanks to a USCMS Software and Computing HL-LHC R&D award, our postdoc will carry out a program of integration and benchmarking of the end-to-end deep learning in CMS on heterogeneous computing.
+During 2020 – 2021, thanks to a US CMS Software and Computing R&D for the HL-LHC award, our postdoc, Davide di Croce, will carry out a program of integration and benchmarking of the end-to-end deep learning in CMS on heterogeneous computing.
 This project will both make latest machine learning reconstruction advancements accessible to the full collaboration and investigate optimized inference and training on heterogeneous computing for HL-LHC.
 This project will build on an earlier GSoC 2020 project on “End-to-End Deep Learning Reconstruction for the CMS Experiment”

 I worked on further expanding the machine learning applications at the LPC, including end-to-end learning, Higgs to fermions and detector upgrades.
 This work built upon latest results in rare Higgs decays into di-muons and End-To-End Deep Learning for Event Classification in combining the latest machine learning algorithms directly with low-level detector data.
 Additionally, I have worked on the High Luminosity Large Hadron Collier (HL-LHC) Phase II upgrade to the CMS trigger with advanced machine learning applications for real-time event selection.